Tagging a jet from a dark sector with Jet-substructures at colliders: An example at LHC

-As $X$ is charged under both the SM $SU(3)$ and dark $SU(3)$, pair of $X$ particle would be produced at LHC through QCD process.
+In this section, we present bi-fundamental scalar $X$ search at LHC as an example to utilize our dark jet tagging method.
+As $X$ is charged under both the SM $SU(3)$ and dark $SU(3)$, pair of $X$ particle can be produced at LHC through QCD process.
 Once a mediator $X$ is produced, it decays into a SM quark and a dark quark, which evolves to a QCD jet and a dark jet respectively.
 If the decay length of a dark meson is around $\mathcal{O}(10) \sim \mathcal{O}(100)$ $mm$, a dark jet will leave displaced vertices in detector.
 By counting the number of displaced vertices, one can obtain robust limit on the mass of mediator particle $X$\cite{Schwaller:2015gea,CMS:2018mls}.
-If the decay length of a dark meson is shorter than $1mm$, analyses with displaced vertices will lose sensitivity.
-In this section we will show how tagging dark jet with jet-substructures can be used to enhance a search sensitivity for promptly decaying dark mesons.
+But if the decay length of a dark meson is shorter than $1mm$, analyses with displaced vertices will lose sensitivity.
+In this section we will show that tagging dark jet with jet-substructures can be used to enhance a search sensitivity when dark mesons decay promptly.

-We consider dark sector setting A in Tab.\ref{Models} as an example for the LHC study.
+We consider dark sector setting A in Tab.\ref{Models} as an benchmark for the LHC study.
 Our analysis is based on the search for pair-produced resonances in four-jet final states on ATLAS\,\cite{Aaboud:2017nmi}.
-Here we briefly describe a cut flow used in ATLAS report\,\cite{Aaboud:2017nmi}: \begin{itemize} \item Events are required to have at least 4 jets with $p_\text{T}> 120$GeV and $|\eta|<2.4$. \item These 4 jets are paired by minimizing $\Delta R_\text{min} = \sum_{i=1,2} |\Delta R_i -1 | $, with $\Delta R_i$ the angular distance between two jets in a pair. \item Define $m_\textrm{avg}$ as the average of the invariant masses of these two jets pair as $m_\textrm{avg}=\frac{1}{2}(m_1+m_2)$ with $m_1$ and $m_2$ are the invariant masses of two resonances.
-Discard events with large angular separation according to a resonant mass:

-\item Boosting the system of these two resonances (two jets pairs) to their centre-of-mass frame. $\cos\theta^{\ast}$ is defined as the cosine of the angle between one of the resonance and the beam-line in the centre-of-mass frame.
+Here we briefly describe the cut flow used in ATLAS report\,\cite{Aaboud:2017nmi}: \begin{itemize} \item Events are required to have at least 4 jets with $p_\text{T}> 120\GeV$ and $|\eta|<2.4$. \item These 4 jets are paired by minimizing $\Delta R_\text{min} = \sum_{i=1,2} |\Delta R_i -1 | $, with $\Delta R_i$ the angular distance between two jets in a pair. \item Define $\bar m$ as the average of the invariant masses of these two jets pair as $\bar m=\frac{1}{2}(m_1+m_2)$.
+Here $m_1$ and $m_2$ are the invariant masses of two resonances.
+We veto events of large angular separation \beq \nonumber \Delta R_\text{min} > -0.002 (\bar m- 225) + 0.72\, \eeq for the case of $\bar m<225\GeV$.
+If $\bar m\ge225\GeV$, we discard events with \beq \Delta R_\text{min} > 0.0013 (\bar m- 225) + 0.72. \eeq \item Boosting the system of these two resonances (two jets pairs) to their centre-of-mass frame. $\cos\theta^{\ast}$ is defined as the cosine of the angle between one of the resonance and the beam-line in the centre-of-mass frame.
 The mass asymmetry $\mathcal{A}$ is defined as: